-Light trains can run on the same track as heavy trains but the reverse situation is not possible!
-Heavy trains are not able to run on a light track.
+Light trains can run on the same track as heavy trains but the reverse situation is not possible.

-Except the type of rolling stock, there are two advantages with light rail:
+There are two advantages with light rail:

 - Trains running on line but also within Thimphu network.
-Passengers will stay on the same train from Paro to centre of Thimphu. - Less expensive
+Passengers will stay on the same train from Paro to centre of Thimphu. - Less expensive.